endoflife-date/endoflife.date/CONTRIBUTING.md

 # Threshold at which the background color of the cycle's "activeSupport" cell changes to indicate
 # that the end of active support date is approaching (optional, default = 121 days).
+# If a fixed support calculation is taken the rule of thumb one third of the time can be applied.
+# e.g. activeSupport = releaseDate + 3w -> 1w activeSupportWarnThreshold: 7
 activeSupportWarnThreshold: 121

 # Whether the "Latest" column should be displayed (optional, default = true).